Buck Bumble: Reception

 While not heavily praised, and widely regarded as below contemporary N64 standards, Buck Bumble was met with generally positive reception from various gaming critics.
-Narayan Pattison of the Australian magazine N64 Gamer gave the game several compliments, comparing it to Star Fox for the Super Nintendo Entertainment System, which was also partly developed by Argonaut Games, saying that it avoids Star Fox's "restricted preset paths that had to be followed."
+Narayan Pattison of the Australian magazine N64 Gamer gave the game several compliments, comparing it to Star Fox for the Super Nintendo Entertainment System, which was also partly developed by Argonaut Software, saying that it avoids Star Fox's "restricted preset paths that had to be followed."
 They also compliment the game's designers for the added features, like the player being able to hover in the air, and drop down and walk across the ground, thus giving the player "the ability to try some new gameplay techniques that have never been used before."
 He describes the game's main theme as being a "very catchy dance beat that even has clear vocals."
 However, he was disappointed with the game's thick fog, repetitive textures, and that the save feature after each level, "makes the game too easy".

 Next Generation reviewed the Nintendo 64 version of the game, rating it three stars out of five, and stated that "Overall, Buck Bumble is most like a diamond in the rough.
 There are a few edges that need to be polished, but as a whole, it still shines."

 Matt Casamassina of IGN called it "the epitome of 'first generation' Nintendo 64 products" and compared it to a lower-quality version of the bee level in Banjo-Kazooie.
 This is largely due to its heavy distance fog, low frame-rate, and low-resolution graphics.
 Casamassina also considered the single-player levels too short and too easy.
 However, he praised the flying controls, the design of the title character, and the addictiveness of the Buzz Ball multiplayer mode.